kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 * The new design supports CSI volume drivers.
 * To create a snapshot for CSI, a VolumeSnapshotClass can be created and specified in the spec of VolumeSnapshot.
-* To restore a volume from the snapshot, user could use the same StorageClass that is used for the original PVC.
+* To restore a volume from the snapshot, users could use the same StorageClass that is used for the original PVC.

 Here is an example to create a VolumeSnapshotClass and to create a snapshot in the new design: